andresalvarezolmo/JSONFlattener/README.md

 JSONFlattener is a JavaScript utility that takes a JSON object as input and outputs a flattened version of the JSON object, with keys as the path to every terminal value in the JSON structure.
 The flattened result is printed on terminal

 ### How does the program work?
-The program takes a JSON as input and iterates through it until it finds another object (in case that field does not contain an object this data is copied to the final object), with a recursive call we now use the subBranch as input for the program.
-When the program has checked every possible subBranch, then we iterate through the returned result from the recursive calls and append it to our final object (starting from the top of the stack memory)
+The program takes a JSON as input and iterates through it until it finds another object (in case that field does not contain an object this data is copied to the final object), with a recursive call we now use the current branch of our initual input as new input for the program.
+When the program has checked every possible branch, then we iterate through the returned result from the recursive calls and append it to our final object layer by layer (starting from the top of the stack memory)

 ## Requirements to run the program:
 - Have node.js installed on your PC, to check it type on your terminal  "node -v".
 If you do not have it you can download it from: https://nodejs.org/en/download/